TedHusted/awake/awake.md/awake.md

 “You work with connectivity every day,” Tom reminds her.
 “You trust it to keep our nation secure.
 Why not trust it for our child?

 Joanna turns to face him, crossing her arms.
 “Because I know exactly how powerful it is to have access to everything.
 I see the good it can do, sure, but I also see the dangers — data breaches, manipulation, over-reliance.
-A twelve year old brains is still developing.
+A twelve year old brain is still developing.
 The ability to separate reality from artificial reality is … fragile.
 What if she gets overwhelmed?
 What if something goes wrong?
 A malfunction, a hack, a —”

 “Anna,” Tom interrupts gently, standing up and taking her hands in his.
 “You and I have had neural links since college.
 Kids start younger now.
-Some parents are chipping six year olds with GPS. — If you’re concerned about the surgery, we could start Julie on a BCI headset.”
+Some parents are chipping six year olds with GPS. — If you’re concerned about the implant, we could start Julie on a BCI headset.”

 Joanna uncrosses her arms, “No, we don’t have to go that far.
 I know it’s a simple out-patient procedure, covered by our health plan, and we can have the nurse handle it at the doctor’s office.”

-Tom continues.
-“You’ve given lectures on how to responsibly integrate AI into human lives.
+Tom continues, “You’ve given lectures on how to responsibly integrate AI into human lives.
 You’ve written protocols for ethical AI use.
 You’ve spent years making sure our technology is safe.
 You can guide her through it.
 You will guide her through it.”

 Joanna sighs, the tension in her shoulders easing under his calming touch.
 “I know.
 I just … I feel like once we give her that neural link, we’re opening a door we can’t close.
 She’ll be more connected to the world than we ever were at her age.
 And what if we lose her to this … this … endless digital noise?”